Code-JNSS/invokeai_jpg_meta/README.md

 Requirements:
 - PIL library
-- exiftool in the %PATH% or in the currennt directory
+- exiftool in the %PATH% or in the current directory

 Usage:
 meta_jpg.py must be run from the 'outputs' directory of InvokeAI ("py meta_jpg.py").